awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-autoscaling-scalingpolicy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ScalingAdjustment`  <a name="cfn-autoscaling-scalingpolicy-scalingadjustment"></a>
 The amount by which to scale, based on the specified adjustment type\.
 A positive value adds to the current capacity while a negative number removes from the current capacity\.
-For exact capacity, you must specify a positive value\.
+For exact capacity, you must specify a non\-negative value\.
 Required if the policy type is `SimpleScaling`\. \(Not used with any other policy type\.\)
 *Required*: Conditional
 *Type*: Integer